We discuss much of this content in our webinar on 2019’s Digital Marketing Trends. Watch it here: Webinar Video – by Benu Aggarwal

-5. Google is the home page – own the lion share of SERPs
+5. Google is the home page – saturate the SERPs

-According to data recently released by Rand Fishkin of SparkToro, 62% of mobile queries in Q3 of 2018 resulted in NO CLICK – with about 33% of desktop results exhibiting the same behavior.
+According to Milestone Research about 49% of mobile queries in Q2 of 2020 resulted in NO CLICK – with about 43% of desktop results exhibiting the same behavior.
 What does this mean to marketers?
 Google is actively pursuing a strategy where it provides the “right” answer – on the Google search result screen, moving Google from a purse “search” experience to an “answer” experience.
 This means businesses need to do as much as possible to optimize for this new “Google home screen” experience.
 To achieve this, focus on your “80/20” rule – optimize and enhance digital relevance for the 20% of content that will yield 80% of your desired result.
 To achieve this, aim for 100% optimization of your Google My Business (GMB) profile, high authority citations, social and UGC profiles – leading to a solid presence on the Google results page.
 While you are at it, don’t forget branded search.
 What shows up for a “brand + location” or a localized search for your brand is critical.
 Prioritize optimization of digital channels that you “own” like GMB, the knowledge panel and select “earned” channels like Facebook and YouTube, along with UGC channels like Yelp and TripAdvisor.
 Having consistent, high quality, rich information across all these channels is critical.

 6. Optimize for audiences and devices